arpitjain099/pages-pipeline-tasks/README.md

 ## Common Values

-The following are common values that can be used to set environment varable for pipeline tasks to use.
+The following are common values that can be used to set environment variable for pipeline tasks to use.
 They can be added to tasks via the task's `params` key.

-You specify the name of the data value in conjuction with ytt's `template.replace` function.
+You specify the name of the data value in conjunction with ytt's `template.replace` function.

-Ie. - Adding the predifined CF environment variables with some additional task specific env vars:
+Ie. - Adding the predefined CF environment variables with some additional task specific env vars:

 ```ytt
 task: a-ci-task